 |---|---|---|

-| Trigger | Health condition causing excessive demand, danger to health, or danger to safety | Criminal conviction or charge — assessed by Canadian equivalent |
+| Trigger | Health condition causing excessive demand, danger to health, or danger to safety | Generally a criminal conviction (or, on some grounds, having committed an act), assessed by Canadian equivalent |

 | How determined | Immigration Medical Examination (IME) by Designated Medical Practitioner + IRCC Medical Officer review | CBSA query of CPIC/NCIC databases; officer assessment |

-| Can it be overcome? | Yes — mitigation letters showing private insurance coverage, reduced cost profile, or no demand likely | Yes — TRP, Criminal Rehabilitation, or Deemed Rehabilitation |
+| Can it be overcome? | Yes, mitigation letters showing private insurance coverage, reduced cost profile, or no demand likely | Yes: TRP, Criminal Rehabilitation, or Deemed Rehabilitation |

 | Mental health typical result | Most conditions do NOT trigger inadmissibility | Not relevant unless criminal charges arose from psychiatric incident |